 - 2 cups Mexican cheese (mine was a Sargento blend)

 - 2 cups red enchilada sauce

 - cilantro, guacamole, or sour cream for topping

-- Roast the veggies: Dice the peppers and mince the onions.
-Heat a large nonstick skillet with NO oil over high heat.
-Add the onion and peppers, sprinkle with chili and cumin, and do not stir.
-This allows the peppers to roast and brown on the outside.
-After a few minutes, give the pan a shake or stir and let the peppers sit again for a few more minutes without stirring.
+- Pan-roast the veggies: Dice the peppers and mince the onions.
+Heat a large nonstick skillet with a little bit of oil over high heat (**note - I used to recommend using no oil, because that's what worked best for my with my Swiss Diamond nonstick pan, but several readers have ruined their own pans doing that so I am no longer recommending that!).
+Add the onion and peppers, sprinkle with chili and cumin, and stir, rest, stir, rest until you get a nice browning on the outside of the peppers.
 Remove and set aside.
 Repeat the roasting process with the corn, sprinkling with chili and cumin, removing from the heat when browned and roasted on the outside.
 Sprinkle the roasted veggies with a little bit of salt and toss to coat.

 - Prep the ingredients: Grease a 9x13 inch baking pan and preheat the oven to 400 degrees.
 Cut the tortillas into thin strips.
 Put the refried beans in a bowl and mix with a little bit of water to make them easier to spread.